tokenized/docs/example-alice-goes-to-the-movies.md

 Alice and her friends Bob and Carol have agreed to go to the latest hit movie at their local gigaplex.

-Alice visits her local cinema and picks a session.
-The cinema has allocated seats, so for every showing, a ticket is created that is specific to a particular seat.
-Alice is able to see using the booking system which seats are still available, and is able to pick 3 seats that are next to each other.
+Alice visits her local cinema's metanet portal and picks a session.
+The cinema has allocated seating, so for every showing, a ticket is created that is specific to a particular seat.
+Alice is able to see using the booking system which seats are still available, and picks 3 seats that are next to each other.
 Because she likes snacks, Alice also purchases a Popcorn/soda combo for herself.

 The cinema allows Alice to send each of the tickets to a separate wallet, so she enters the handles for Bob and Carol.
 She also allocates the combo token to her own wallet.